gippoo/animecolorizer/README.md

 Epochs: 60<br/>
 Batch Size: 8<br/>

+Final training loss: 0.0477<br/>
+Final validation loss: 0.0591

+Loss did not seem to have fully converged.

 **6. Applying the Model to New Images**

 Left: Grayscale image sent as input to the model<br/>